Sefik-Palazoglu/avr-projects/README.md

 [ 1966.045982] usb 1-1: ch341-uart converter now attached to ttyUSB0
 ```
 This output means the board is attached to `/dev/ttyUSB0`

+## What next?
+After learning the usb port of the plugged in you can use `upload_hex_via_usb.sh`.
+It uses `/dev/ttyUSB0` by default, if yours is different edit and change the script!

+Example usage: `sudo ../upload_scripts/upload_hex_via_usb.sh ./main.hex`